Coldmooon/SSD-on-Custom-Dataset/README.md

 ```

 # Step 3: Generate LMDB file
 SSD provides two scripts to convert any VOC-format dataset to LMDB database.
-But before doing this, we need to take some efforts to modify necessary codes for our new dataset.
+But before doing this, we need to take some efforts to modify necessary codes for processing our new dataset.

 First `cd` to the SSD root directory.
 Then,